 Homeschooling frees up more time for your teen to be active and involved in the community.
 There is no waiting for the whole class to end.
 No disciplinary issues of the classroom and less distraction mean that the teens can focus more and move ahead when they are free.

-Instead of the tedious school hours that hold students back, the homeschooled students will have extra time to involve in extracurricular activities, learn new hobbies and skills, work on homework, relax, and play later in the day with their fellows.
+Instead of the tedious school hours that hold students back, the homeschooled students will have extra time to involve in extracurricular activities, learn new hobbies and skills, work on homework, relax, and play later in the day with their friends.

 Do not get me wrong; I am not saying that homeschooling is an effortless job, and you will only enjoy your life and have fun.
 No!
 Homeschooling is hard work for you as a parent and for your teen.
 You, as a parent, will have to be motivating and strict.
 Get lots of information before asking yourself, “How to start homeschooling?”